Songs O to So

 Pennbucky to Llangenny

 The way of life on Gower, the peninsula west of Swansea, remained unchanged for centuries before the coming of the motorcar.
 Small family farms were passed down to the eldest son - younger sons often left to sail in the copper ore fleets.
 Some eventually retired back to Gower, and tried to settle into communities where most people never travelled more than fifteen miles in their lives.
-One used to say that he "knew Pennbucky better than he knew Llangenny" - Pennbucky was the Brazilian port of Pernambuco, while Llangenny is the Gower village of Llangennith.
+One old matelot was heard to say that he "knew Pennbucky better than he knew Llangenny" - Pennbucky was the Brazilian port of Pernambuco, while Llangenny is the Gower village of Llangennith.

 We were asked to provide the music for a pirate-themed evening, and didn't have a suitable song for a woman to sing.
 Now we do.
 The ladies of the pirate taverns have a vital role in keeping the economy going - doubling their doubloons, in fact.
 The word maroon has several definitions - here it means a signal rocket.
 Any hidden significance is entirely in your own imagination.